tinysec/public/article/about_fuzz/about_fuzz_en.md

 Of the time essential, commonly known as "check out the location" to understand where the system analysis of external data, how to use layered thinking, direct testing of the subsystem.

 The whole process is,
-1. Explore the black box system to resolve the external data subsystem,
+1.  xplore the black box system to resolve the external data subsystem,
 2. Hierarchical testing of this subsystem
 3. Capture system due to the analysis of the "abnormal"
 4. Analyze these exceptions.